viboes/std-make/doc/proposal/reflection/TupleLikeToProductType.md

 Take in account the feedback from Kona meeting concerning [P0327R1].
 Next follows the direction of the committee:

 * Split the proposal into 3 documents
-    * Product Type access
+    * Product Type Access
-    * Adaptation of current tuple-like algorithms to *ProductType*
+    * Extension of current tuple-like algorithms to *ProductType*
     * Basic *ProductType* algorithms
     * Other *ProductType* algorithms

-* In this document, we describe the adaptation of the current tuple-like algorithms to the proposed *ProductType* requirements.
+In this document, we describe the extension of the current tuple-like algorithms to the proposed *ProductType* requirements.

 # Introduction

 There are some algorithms working almost on *tuple-like* types that can be extended to *ProductTypes*.
-Some examples of such algorithms are `swap`, `lexicographical_compare`, `cat`, `assign`, `move`, ...
+Some examples of such algorithms are `apply`, `swap`, `lexicographical_compare`, `cat`, `assign`, `move`, ...

 # Motivation

-## Adaptation
+## Extension

-Algorithms such as `std::tuple_cat` and `std::experimental::apply` that work well with *tuple-like* types, should work also for any *ProductType* types.
-There are many more of them [BPTA] and [OPTA] that takes in account some of the algorithms that work well with *ProductTypes*.
+Algorithms such as `std::tuple_cat` and `std::apply` that work well with *tuple-like* types, should work also for any *ProductType* types.

 ## Reuse

-The definition of the existing functions will surely be implemented using the same algorithm generalized for any *ProductType*.
+The definition of some the existing functions and assignment operators will surely be implemented using the same algorithm generalized for any *ProductType*.
 This paper proposes only the algorithms that could be needed to implement the current *tuple-like* interface.

 ## Deprecation

 Some of the old algorithms could be deprecated in favor of the new ones.
+E.g. we could deprecate `std::apply` in favor of `std::product_type::apply`.

 ## Extension

-There are many more of them [BPTA] and [OPTA] that takes in account some of the algorithms that work well with *ProductTypes*.
+There are many more of them.
+[BPTA] and [OPTA] takes in account some of the algorithms that work well with *ProductTypes*.

 # Proposal